microsoft/AliveInLean/README.md

 -- Its proof is at refinement.lean
 ```

-- TODO
-    - Connect this with `check_single_reg`, which allows a target program to
-      use definitions in the source program for convenience
-    - Check that `freevars.get` correctly returns all free variables
-    - Connect this with correctness criteria in Alive paper

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a